HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 When there is a pull request in review for an *In Progress* item, the item is moved to the *QA/Review* pipeline.

-If rejected, the item returns to *In Progress*; otherwise, it is deployed in Dev for verification and moves to *Done* pipeline.
+If rejected, the item returns to *In Progress*; otherwise, it is deployed in Dev for verification and moves to the *Done* pipeline.

 Items that are *Done* are moved to the *Closed* pipeline when verified in Dev or Integration.

-During Sprints, the **Architecture Team** MAY schedule Scrums on a regular cadence for the DCP Development Team *"to identify if any integration issues exist."* (See *Daily Scrum* in [**Scrum Nexus**](http://scrumorg-website-prod.s3.amazonaws.com/drupal/2018-01/2018-Nexus-Guide-English_0.pdf) for guidance)
+During Sprints, the **Architecture Team** MAY schedule Scrums on a regular cadence for the DCP Development Team *"to identify if any integration issues exist."* (See *Daily Scrum* in [*Scrum Nexus*](http://scrumorg-website-prod.s3.amazonaws.com/drupal/2018-01/2018-Nexus-Guide-English_0.pdf) for guidance)

-**PM** monitors progress using ZenHub charts and reports.
+THe **PM Team** monitors progress using ZenHub charts and reports.

 ### Sprint Review

 **Every four weeks**.
-On the penultimate day of the Sprint, there is a one hour meeting for the Sprint Review open to the entire DCP commmunity led by **PM**.
+On the penultimate day of the Sprint, there is a one hour meeting for the Sprint Review open to the entire DCP commmunity led by the **PM Team**.
 Major product increments selected by **Technical Leads** are demonstrated to key stakeholders.

 (See *Sprint Review* in [*Scrum Guide*](https://scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf) and *Nexus Sprint Review* in [*Nexus Guide*](http://scrumorg-website-prod.s3.amazonaws.com/drupal/2018-01/2018-Nexus-Guide-English_0.pdf) for additional details.)

 ### Sprint Retrospective

 **Every four weeks**.
-On the final day of the Sprint, there is a one hour meeting for the Sprint Retrospective open to the entire DCP commmunity led by **PM**.
+On the final day of the Sprint, there is a one hour meeting for the Sprint Retrospective open to the entire DCP commmunity led by the **PM Team**.

 The Scrum Retrospective identifies opportunities to improve the planning process in future iterations.

-(See *Sprint Retrospective* in [*Scrum Guide*](https://scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf) and *Nexus Sprint Retrospective* in [*Nexus Guide*](http://scrumorg-website-prod.s3.amazonaws.com/drupal/2018-01/2018-Nexus-Guide-English_0.pdf) for additional details.)
+(See *Sprint Retrospective* in [*Scrum Guide*](https://scrumguides.org/docs/scrumguide/v2017/2017-Scrum-Guide-US.pdf) and *Nexus Sprint Retrospective* in [*Nexus Guide*](http://scrumorg-website-prod.s3.amazonaws.com/drupal/2018-01/2018-Nexus-Guide-English_0.pdf) for guidance.)

 ### Acceptance Criteria

 This process will be under continuous community introspection and improvement through the Sprint Retrospective.
 If the process fails to deliver product increments with high confidence after three Sprints, then more radical alternatives should be pursued that satisfy the requirements from our key stakeholders in HCA Science Governance.
+We should also assess whether ZenHub is meeting our needs for a common project management application.

 ### Unresolved Questions

+*What aspects of the design do you expect to clarify further through the RFC review process?*

 This RFC proposes specific weekdays to start (Thursday) and end (Wednesday) Sprints, but we may need to use a doodle poll to reach consensus.
 Monday is best avoided due to the number of holidays.